Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _In the last 4000 years no new animals have been domesticated._
+> _Jupiter is bigger than all the other planets in our solar system combined._